 Emotions run high when a marriage is in turmoil or breaks down.
 All of our divorce and family law specialists have many years helping clients who may be feeling upset, angry and confused.
 Our main focus is to put you at ease, discuss your situation and plan the best outcome for you.

-We have offices across Yorkshire and the North East, including; Knaresborough, Harrogate, York, Ripon, Leyburn, Darlington, Richmond, Stokesley, Northallerton and Thirsk.
+We have offices across Yorkshire, Teesside and County Durham including; Knaresborough, Harrogate, York, Ripon, Darlington, Richmond, Stokesley, Beverley, Northallerton, Thirsk, Durham and Stockton.

 What should I do next?

 It is always better to seek help from a family solicitor sooner rather than later if you feel that you need to discuss divorce or separation from your spouse.
 Our family law team offer a free initial consultation so that you can explain your situation and we can advise you of the best course of action for you.

 What will happen at that first consultation?

 During your first meeting with one of our divorce and family solicitors, we will discuss why your relationship has broken down, if you have any children, your initial thoughts about the future and about your income, savings, pensions and assets.
 We will then discuss with you the best way forward to achieve the best possible outcome for you.
 Sometimes divorce might not be the route that you want to take and separation may be a preferred route for you.

 What if I want to separate from my spouse?